jondowson/pod/README.md

 You can deploy these different configurations to the same machines and they will not interfere with each other.
 As such pod is very useful in development/testing environments as well as in production when opscenter is not an option.

+**Features:**
-pod_dse can install a dse cluster both locally and on remote machines (or both).
+-  flexible:   can install a dse cluster locally and/or on remote machines (or span both).
-Pod will distribute, untar and configure all software sent to each server.
+-  complete:   will distribute, untar and configure all software sent to each server.
-Settings are defined in **two** pod configuration files - one for cluster-wide settings and one for server level settings.
+-  simplicity: settings are defined in just **two** configuration files.
+    -  one for cluster-wide settings.
+    -  one for server level settings.

 Out of the box - pod creates a desktop folder with all configured software, data and log folders all conveniently in one place.